-Residents are limited to one overnight guest per night.
-The maximum number of overnight guest visitations per resident is two per month.
+Residents are limited to one (1) Overnight Guest per night.
+The maximum number of Overnight Guest visits per resident is four (4) nights per month.

-- A non-affiliated overnight guest is defined as someone who is in student's room after 12:00 midnight. - A commuter student is defined as someone who is in student's room after 2:00 a.m. - An overnight guest is permitted only after obtaining an approved Overnight Guest Pass. - Overnight guests will not be approved during: The first two weeks of the semester, final exam periods. - Guests may not be approved during winter break and summer session. - Each guest has a limit of 5 nights per 30 calendar days regardless of host. - Guests under the age of 17 may not be approved for overnight passes and must leave at designated times. - In collaboration with the Athletic Department, there is a separate pre-approved process for the Overnight Athletic Guest Program.
+- Any Overnight Guests is defined as a Non-Resident person who is in a Resident student's room after 12:00 a.m. (midnight). - An Overnight Guest is permitted only after obtaining an approved Overnight Guest Pass. - All Overnight Guest Pass applications must be agreed upon by the Hosts's roommate(s) through signed approval. - Overnight Guests will not be approved during the first two (2) weeks of the semester and final exam periods. - Overnight Guests may not be approved during winter break and summer sessions.

+- Each Overnight Guest has a limit of four (4) nights overnight in the residence halls per thirty (30) calendar days, regardless of Host. - Overnight Guests under the age of 18 will not be approved for overnight passes and must leave at designated times as indicated above. - \In collaboration with the SUNY Old Westbury Athletics program, there is a separate pre-approved process for the Overnight Athletic Guest Program.

-Residents wishing to host an overnight guest must obtain an Overnight Guest Pass from their RA.
-All requests for Overnight Guest requests are subject to the host's roommate's signed approval.
-Approval of the roommate(s) must also be obtained before the issuance of the pass.
-Once registered, the guest's name will be provided to University Police for placement on the Overnight Guest List.
+Residents wishing to host an Overnight Guest must complete an Overnight Guest Request Form.
+Approval from the roommate(s) must be obtained before the Overnight Guest Pass is issued.
+Once registered, the Overnight Guest's name will be provided to University Police for placement on the Overnight Guest List.

-- The pass must be completed and signed by the RA by close of business 48-hours prior to the date of the overnight guest. - An overnight guest will be issued to the guest when they initially enter their building with their host resident.
-Overnight guests are required to carry the Overnight Guest Pass at all times.
-The guest pass must be produced upon request by any member of the University Police Department, Residential Life Staff, or College Staff member for the duration of their stay. - Any resident found responsible for hosting overnight guests without permission may face strict sanctions including the possibility of immediate suspension from the Residence Halls.
+- The form must be completed and approved by the RHD by 4:00 p.m. two (2) business days before the date of the Overnight Guest (i.e., requests for an Overnight Guest on Friday night should be submitted by 4:00 p.m. the Wednesday beforehand.) - An Overnight Guest Pass will be issued to the Overnight Guest when they initially enter the residence hall of their Host Resident.
+Overnight Guests are required to carry the Overnight Guest Pass at all times.
+The Overnight Guest Pass must be produced upon request by any member of the University Police Department, Office of Residential Life staff, or SUNY Old Westbury staff member for the duration of their stay.
+Overnight Guest Passes must be claimed by 11:30 p.m. at the RA Office of the building where the Host lives.
+Overnight Guest Passes cannot be issued after this time. - Any Resident found responsible for hosting Overnight Guests without permission may face strict sanctions including the possibility of immediate suspension from the residence halls.
 Areas not designated for sleeping (lounges, hallways, suites, etc.) may not be used for sleeping by anyone.